Wallace Thurman, Rising Writing Star from Utah

 Throughout its history, Calvary Baptist is an example of a thriving Black church that provides a vast number of community services.
 According to its website: “The mission of the Calvary Missionary Baptist Church of Salt Lake City, Utah is to share the gospel with non-believers, to make disciples of the un-churched, and to empower believers to faithful Christian ministry.
 The congregation is determined to help meet the needs, first and foremost, spiritually, but educationally, politically, economically, and socially as well.”

 The growth of Calvary mirrored Black migration to Utah at the turn of the 20th century.
 During Thurman’s years in Utah, Salt Lake City’s Black population tripled to more than 800 (the total population was approximately 50,000).
-Today Salt Lake City has grown to approximately 200,000, including around 4,400 Black residents.
+Today Salt Lake City has grown to approximately 200,000 residents, with relative growth of the Black population.

 Calvary Baptist Church is the third stop on the Utah Author Adventures Trail.